Mat-Collins/ECE_4120/References/README.md

 # References

 The references used for the project include the images below as well as the listed NandLand website.
-The original sources of the images may not be known for certain.
+The original sources of the images are or may not be known for certain.

 [1] Screenshot of code below.
 Date Accessed: approx. April 5, 2025 [4]